-Camino Francés Day 27: Villafranca del Bierzo - O Cebreiro
+Camino Francés - Day 27: Villafranca del Bierzo to O Cebreiro

 I’d heard that the climb to O Cebreiro is the second toughest after the Pyrenees, so I was mentally prepared.
 Heavy rain was in the forecast, so I expected to walk with wet shoes.